-Canyon X is located within the same Antelope Canyon as the epic Upper & Lower Antelope Canyon.
+Antelope Canyon X is located within the same Antelope Canyon as the epic and famous Upper Antelope Canyon & Lower Antelope Canyon.
 If you are going from Page, AZ, take the same direction as to Upper & Lower Antelope Canyons – road 98 to Kayenta.
-The entrance to Canyon X is located around 10 miles southeast of Page at milepost 307.8 (you will pass Lower Antelope Canyon on your left and Upper Antelope Canyon on your right).
+The entrance to Antelope Canyon X is located around 10 miles southeast of Page at milepost 307.8 (you will pass Lower Antelope Canyon on your left and Upper Antelope Canyon on your right).

-You can enter the canyon only through the Taadidiin Tours.
-The Navajo Nation Park & Recreation Department mandates all hiking and photography tours must given a tour guide.
+You can enter the Antelope Canyon X only through the Taadidiin Tours.
+The Navajo Nation Park & Recreation Department mandates all hiking and photography tours must be given a tour guide.
 The tour guide must be employed by a company authorized by the Navajo Nation Parks & Recreation Department.
-They will get you with the shuttle to the canyon entrance and tour will be guided – there is no self-guiding option available to visit this canyon.
+They will get you with the shuttle to the Antelope Canyon X entrance and the tour will be guided – there is no self-guiding option available to visit this canyon.

-Taadidiin Tours is open everyday from 9:00 AM to 3:00 PM.
+Taadidiin Tours is open every day from 9:00 AM to 3:00 PM.
 The typical tour lasts 1.5h.
-They offer you 3 options:
+They offer you 2 options:

-- Regular Hiking Tour.
+- Antelope Canyon X Regular Hiking Tour.
 It’s 1.5 hours.
 No bags, no tripods, or monopods.
-You can take only camera, and they are very strict in this limitation)
+You can take only a camera, and they are very strict about this limitation.
+Book your trip.

-- Photography Tour – it lasts 3 hours, and you are allowed to take a tripod and one camera bag, if you wish.
+- Antelope Canyon X Photography Tour – it lasts 3 hours.
+What’s important is you are allowed to take a tripod and one camera bag, if you wish.
 You can book it here.

-TRIPTIP: on the same day it is possible to see also Horseshoe Bend, Upper Antelope Canyon, or Lower Antelope Canyon.
+TRIP TIP: On the same day it is possible to see also Horseshoe Bend, Upper Antelope Canyon, or Lower Antelope Canyon.